nv-cho/eth-keypair-generator/README.md

 }
 ```

-And a signed transaction looks something like this
+And a signed Legacy (Pre-EIP1559) transaction looks something like this

 ```javascript
 {